 The result of sin is traced all the way back to creation1.
 The first sin1 introduced death8 as well as specific curses to be borne by man and woman1.
-While the guilt of each person’s sin is borne by that person1,7,8, one’s unrepentant sin4,11 results in spiritual death1,9,12 or separation from God2,3,10.
+While the guilt of each person’s sin is borne by that person1,7,8, one’s unrepentant sin4,11 and continued depravity13 results in spiritual death1,9,12 or separation from God2,3,10.
 Without remedy, the result of sin leads to the individual not inheriting the kingdom of God5,6,12 and being blotted out of God’s book of life7.

 The only remedy for sin is a sinless2,5 Jesus Christ1,2,3,4,5,6,7,8,9.
 His coming in the flesh3,5,9, His death7,8 and sacrifice of His own blood2, together with His triumphant victory over death4,7 is the remedy for sin.
 He “condemned” sin3, bore it for all8, and was “vitorious” over it4, taking them away5.